German Physical Society: Physics and public relations

 The DPG plays an active role in the dialogue between science and the general public with a range of popular scientific publications, physics outreach, and public events.
-These activities also include the Highlights of Physics, an annual physics festival organised jointly by the DPG and the Federal Ministry of Education and Research.
+These activities also include the Highlights of Physics, an annual physics festival organized jointly by the DPG and the Federal Ministry of Education and Research.
 It is the largest festival of its kind in Germany with around 30,000 visitors every year.

-Studies and social commitment

-The DPG engages in socio-political discussions by releasing press statements, carrying out studies, giving statements and attending parliamentary evenings.
-It deals with current issues such as fostering young talent, climate protection, energy supply or arms control through to science and cultural history issues.
-The DPG is very particularly committed to equal opportunities for men and women and to promote women in natural sciences.

 In Bonn and Berlin

-The DPG office headed by the Chief Executive Bernhard Nunner is located in the Physikzentrum Bad Honnef (physics conference centre in Bad Honnef), in the neighbourhood of the university and federal city of Bonn.
+The DPG office, headed by the Chief Executive Bernhard Nunner, is located in the Physikzentrum Bad Honnef (physics conference center in Bad Honnef), in the neighborhood of the university and federal city of Bonn.
 The Physikzentrum is not only a meeting place and discussion forum of outstanding significance for physics in Germany but also an international brand for the discipline of physics.
-Students and cutting edge scientists through to Nobel Prize winners meet here to share their thoughts and ideas on a scientific level.
-Teaching staffs also gladly come to Bad Honnef time and again to attend advanced training courses relating to pure physics and the didactic aspects of this discipline, in the seminars held by the DPG.
-The DPG is also present in Germany's capital Berlin.
+Students and cutting-edge scientists through to Nobel Prize winners meet here to share their thoughts and ideas on a scientific level.
+Teaching staff also gladly come to Bad Honnef time and again to attend advanced training courses relating to pure physics and the didactic aspects of this discipline, in the seminars held by the DPG.
+The DPG is also present in Germany's capital, Berlin.
 It has been running the Magnus-Haus in Berlin since its reunification with the Physical Society of East Germany in 1990.
-This urban palace completed in 1760 – bearing the name of the natural scientist Gustav Magnus – has close links to the history of the DPG: it was the regular meeting place of scholars during the 19th century that eventually resulted in the Physical Society of Berlin being founded in 1845, which later became the DPG.
-Today it is a venue for meetings and lectures on physical and socio-political issues.
+This urban palace, completed in 1760 and bearing the name of the natural scientist Gustav Magnus, has close links to the history of the DPG: it was the regular meeting place of scholars during the 19th century, which eventually resulted in the Physical Society of Berlin being founded in 1845 and later becoming the DPG.
+Today, it is a venue for meetings and lectures on physical and socio-political issues.
 The Magnus-Haus is also home to the DPG's historical archive.